-Like some of the other mattresses we’ve reviewed thus far in our best mattress article, the GhostBed mattress is CertiPUR-US certified, meaning it is created sans mercury, lead, ozone depleters, heavy metals, phthalates, formaldehyde and PBDE flame retardants.
+Like some of the other mattresses we’ve reviewed thus far, the GhostBed mattress is CertiPUR-US certified, meaning it is created sans mercury, lead, ozone depleters, heavy metals, phthalates, formaldehyde and PBDE flame retardants.
 We can’t say enough about mattresses that are CertiPUR-US certified, as it not only protects you and your family, but protects our environment.
 Adding to this, GhostBed makes their mattress in the USA, and offers customers an astounding 20-year warranty.
 As it seems to be a trend in this new mattress-buying environment, this mattress comes with a 101-night trial, which means you can return your mattress absolutely free of charge within 101 days of when you received it.

 GhostBed understands that purchasing a large item can be a hassle, which is why they’ve chosen to vaccum-seal their mattress.
 After each mattress is vacuum-sealed, it’s placed into a medium-sized box and shipped directly to your home.
 GhostBed’s shipping method allows you to easily bring the box to your bedroom, open it up and let your brand-new mattress expand over a few hours’ time.
 Not only does the vacuum-seal help for compact shipping, but it also makes it so that you won’t have to worry about it picking up germs in transit.
 There really doesn’t seem to be anything that GhostBed hasn’t thought of when it comes to providing a superb mattress with excellent customer service.